 – A good VPN solution is usually based on x.509 certificates that are exchanged or signed by a Certificate Authority (CA).
 This adds overhead and makes it tedious to set up individual connections.

 – GateManager acts as the CA authority for both SiteManagers and LinkManager clients.
 The Client access is secured by a two-factor system (certificate and password), known from web banking solutions.
 But the Secomea solution is extended with the possibility for using temporary SMS pin codes as login authentication.

 – The principle of traditional VPN is to connect two networks and have everything accessible between the two peers.
 Therefore logging is at best only done when establishing the connection, but once connected nothing is logged.

 – The GateManager server will not only centrally log who made the connection and to what, but also when the connection was established, and what services were accessed.
 The log is kept centrally on the GateManager and cannot be deleted by administrators, and can, therefore, act as evidence in case of legal disputes.

 8. Managing the ”Concentrator”

-– Typical IPSec based VPN solutions require an IT administered concentrator, since it require networking knowledge.
-Also individual concentrators must typically be installed at each service provider, in order to avoid very complex triangular routing and firewall setups.
+– Typical IPSec based VPN solutions require an IT administered concentrator since it requires networking knowledge.
+Also, individual concentrators must typically be installed at each service provider, in order to avoid very complex triangular routing and firewall setups.
 SSL VPN based solutions that overcome some of the issues of IPSec based VPNs, but advanced routing and firewall configuration rules are not services exposed to the customers on hosted solutions.

 – The ”concentrator” for the Secomea Remote Access solution is a central service in form of the GateManager server, where each service provider gets an isolated account.
 Here the administrator issues account certificates, organizes his equipment and users in domain structures and dynamically controls what equipment and which sites each service engineer should have access to.
 There is no networking or other IT skill sets required.